davidrmckinnon/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

 1. Java packages that contain public Java classes, in this case a Sling Model, must be versioned using the package's  `package-info.java` file.

-Since the WKND source's Java package `com.adobe.aem.guides.wknd.core.models` declares are version of `2.0.0`, and we are adding a non-breaking public interface and methods, the version must be increased to `2.1.0`.
+Since the WKND source's Java package `com.adobe.aem.guides.wknd.core.models` declares a version of `2.0.0`, and we are adding a non-breaking public interface and methods, the version must be increased to `2.1.0`.
 Open the file at `core/src/main/java/com/adobe/aem/guides/wknd/core/models/package-info.java` and update `@Version("2.0.0")` to `@Version("2.1.0")`.

     ```
     @Version("2.1.0")